justinethier/husk-scheme/docs/Continuations.markdown

         #t))
     -3

 Let's break this down.
-As the spec describes, `call-with-current-continuation` (or `call/cc` for short) expects a single function as its only argument - an anonymous `lambda` function in this example.
+As the R<sup>5</sup>RS spec describes, `call-with-current-continuation` (or `call/cc` for short) expects a single function as its only argument - an anonymous `lambda` function in this example.
 When Scheme executes `call-with-current-continuation`, it packs up the current continuation and passes it in as the `return` argument.
 This continuation can be called just like a function, at which point Scheme will abandon whatever continuation is in effect and will resume execution at this previous continuation.

 As the code above loops over the list of numbers, it finds a negative number and calls into the `return` continuation.
 Execution immediately jumps back to where `call-with-current-continuation` left off, and the whole construct evaluates to `-3`.

-In addition, continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc, just like any other data type.
+Continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc, just like any other data type.
 [Phillip Wright](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/) wrote an excellent article about this in which he presented the following code snippet:

     > (define handle #f)
     > (+ 2 (call/cc (lambda (k) (set! handle k) 2)))